Healthy Homes Assessment Riverstone Terraces

 Home Assessments Riverstone Terraces for Rental Properties

-There are many concerns to check during the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a variety of concerns you should look for in an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 Some examples include:

 • Is the ceiling insulation in require of topping up? require to be topped up or replaced?